Sacramento Prescription Drug Injury Lawyer

 Every year we read headlines about a celebrity who died from a prescription drug overdose or drug interaction.
 We hear their stories, mourn their loss and discuss the dangers of mixing pharmaceuticals, drinking alcohol while taking prescription drugs, or taking too many painkillers.

-These are the stories we hear about every day at our law office, but they generally don’t make the headline news.
-They are all true stories about dangerous prescription drugs that had undisclosed and harmful side effects.
-If you or a loved one has one of these stories, contact us today for your free and confidential case consultation, or call toll free at (866) 527-4278.
+These are the stories our injury attorneys hear every day in our Sacramento office, but they generally don’t make the headline news.
+These are all true stories about dangerous prescription drugs that had undisclosed and harmful side effects.
+If you or a loved one have one of these injury stories, contact our prescription drug injury lawyers for your free and confidential case consultation.

 Dangerous Prescription Drugs